 The same UN body has likewise been slammed as biased by US officials, diplomats, and politicians from across the political spectrum.
-And it is that body which selects the “Special Rapporteur on the situation of Human Rights in the Palestinian territories occupied since 1967,” now Michael Lynk, who is responsible for the most recent allegation of “apartheid.”
+And it is that body which selects the “Special Rapporteur on the situation of Human Rights in the Palestinian territories occupied since 1967,” now Michael Lynk, who is responsible for the most recent anti-Israel charge.

 The Human Rights Council membership regularly includes significant numbers of repressive, authoritarian states that flagrantly violate of human rights.
 Currently, the Council includes Russia, China, Kazakhstan, Eritrea, Qatar, Cuba and Venezuela.

-The current rapporteur, Michael Lynk, who is responsible for the latest apartheid slur, was a known, strident opponent of Israel before being chosen for the role.
+Lynk, the rapporteur behind the apartheid slur, was a known, strident opponent of Israel before being chosen for the role.
 And he was formally recommended by a Human Rights Council subgroup comprised of Albania, Brazil, Egypt, France, and Thailand — two of which are ranked “Not Free” and one of which is ranked “partially free” by the NGO Freedom House.

 See also UN Watch.